 If you would like to support the Foundation and help keep this event free, please make the tax-deductible contribution of your choice here.

-To help recoup some of our costs, we are selling a very limited number (95) of special VIP backstage passes.
+To help recoup some of our costs, we put on sale a very limited number of special VIP Experience backstage passes.
 These provide access to special viewing and seating areas at both stages, a complimentary bar and a deluxe hospitality suite with air conditioning and indoor bathrooms.
-The passes cost $250 each (plus a $13.49 service charge) and are available exlusively online - click here to order.
-Only 95 passes are being sold, so order yours today!
+VIP Experience passes will go on sale in late August.
+If you would like to be notified when they are on sale, please provide us with your e-mail address by using this form.

 T-Shirt Design Contest

-Lafayette Square is conveniently located along the St. Charles Avenue streetcar line.
+Lafayette Square is conveniently located along the St. Charles Avenue streetcar line and the Magazine Street bus route.

 Free Bicycle Parking